Modern Slavery Statement

 This statement has been approved by the Board of Directors and signed by Iain Ferguson, the Chairman of Stobart Group.
 Information contained in this statement is correct to the date of publish.

 Stobart Group is one of the UK’s leading infrastructure and support service businesses and is listed on the London Stock Exchange.
-Stobart Group has over 1700 employees operating across five main operating divisions at sites throughout the United Kingdom and Ireland.
+As at the end of the financial year to 28 February 2019, Stobart Group has over 1,100 employees operating across five main operating divisions at sites throughout the United Kingdom.

 The operating divisions can be summarised as follows:

-Aims to deliver a first-class passenger experience through its ownership of London Southend Airport, Carlisle Lake District Airport, and regional airline Stobart Air along with the provision of ground handling services across other UK airports.
+Aims to deliver a first-class passenger experience through its ownership of London Southend Airport, Carlisle Lake District Airport, along with the provision of ground handling services across other UK airports.

 The division has a strong track record of enhancing the value of the Group’s assets.
 It holds our portfolio of commercial properties and our investments in renewable energy plants.